 Code-signed malware is growing at 75% CAGR.
 And cybercriminals are using SSL/TS against us, which allows the bad guys to look legitimate while they surveil networks, steal data, and stay undetected.
 Intel predicts the next big underground marketplace will be stolen certificates.

 What you need is the ability to identify which keys and certificates are friend versus foe.
 You need to be able to determine the reputation (good or bad) of keys and certificates so that cybercriminals cannot use them anymore to bypass security solutions.

 With Venafi, you get complete visibility and control.
-The Venafi Platform allows you to secure and protect all your keys and certificates while it shares a layer of services that make them work together—visibility, agents, policy, portals, workflow, reporting which integrates with hundreds of existing systems in your infrastructure.
-We call ourselves the Immune System for the Internet™, because we let you know instantly which keys and certificates should be trusted and which shouldn’t, making security easy, fast and automated.
+The Venafi Trust Protection Platform allows you to manage and protect all your keys and certificates while it shares a layer of services that make them work together—visibility, agents, policy, portals, workflow, reporting which integrates with hundreds of existing systems in your infrastructure.
+The platform lets you know which keys and certificates should be trusted and which shouldn’t, making security easy, fast and automated.

 We hope you had a chance to visit us at RSA to see how your security foundation stacks up against cybercrime.
 If not, you can still talk to one of our experts to learn why hundreds of the world’s largest organizations use Venafi solutions to protect their foundation of trust.